 The Professional Education Unit is a member of:

-The Professional Education Unit at The University of Southern Mississippi is currently accredited by the National Council for Accreditation of Teacher Education (NCATE).
-This accreditation covers initial licensure educator preparation programs, advanced licensure educator preparation programs, and the preparation of other school professional programs on both the Hattiesburg and Gulf Park campus.
-The University of Southern Mississippi is a charter member of NCATE, and has been continuously accredited since 1954.
+The Professional Education Unit at The University of Southern Mississippi is accredited by the Council for the Accreditation of Educator Preparation (CAEP) through Fall 2026.
+This accreditation covers initial licensure educator preparation programs and advanced licensure educator preparation programs on both the Hattiesburg and Gulf Park campus.
+The University of Southern Mississippi was a charter member of NCATE and has been continuously accredited since 1954.

-The mission of both NCATE and CAEP is accountability and improvement of educator preparation.
+The mission of CAEP is accountability and improvement of educator preparation.
 The accreditation process establishes rigorous standards for educator preparation programs and holds accredited institutions accountable for providing continuous evidence of meeting these standards.

 Many educator preparation programs are also nationally recognized by their applicable Specialized Professional Association (SPA); see list of recognitions here.